RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/1-Tasks/creating-editing-and-deleting-tasks.md

 ![Alt text](1702440571846.png)

-3. Click on the title of the task you wish to edit.
+3. Click on the title of the task you wish to edit

 ![Alt text](1702440604366.png)

-4. Edit any relevant fields on page as needed.
+4. Edit any relevant fields on page as needed

 ![Alt text](1702440632595.png)